artsy-entrepreneurs/making-the-most-meaningful-reality-tv-show/README.md

 # Making The Most Meaningful Reality TV Show

 We are TEAM (( COME UP WITH A COOL NAME LATER )). _Our mission is to create the most meaningful Reality TV Show_.
-And get it distributed on an awesome streaming platform.
-Doing these things will not be easy.
-We do not know at this point (November 10, 2020) what the show will look like, or how we will make it.

-But we have a sense of what will _drive_ the show —

-Think (:heart:) desire of future filmmaking (:heart:) love of screenplay writing (:heart:) desire to learn about urban, suburban, and rural america (:heart:) need for self-discipline (:heart:) individualism and family love (:heart:) appreciation of art and entrepreneurship (:heart:) compassionate capitalism (:heart:) strengths of america and india (:heart:) appreciation of hindu dharma (:heart:) curiosity about church communities (:heart:) mantra of vasudhaiva kutumbakam (:heart:) love of coding and team building (:heart:) hard work and house parties (:heart:) hitchhiking and travel (:heart:) and more (:heart:).
+Think :heart: self-discipline :heart: art :heart: entrepreneurship :heart: compassionate capitalism :heart: america and india :heart: hindu dharma and christianity :heart: vasudhaiva kutumbakam :heart: coding and open source :heart: hard work and house parties :heart: hitchhiking and travel :heart: urban, suburban, and rural america :heart: and more :heart:

 In our show we will —